Xunnamius/black-flag/README.md

 It gets worse.
 What if the description of `subcmd`'s `root-positional` argument is _different_ than the root command's version, with an entirely different description and _functionality_ (such as _deleting something_)?
-Instead of being helpful, you've trapped your users in some labyrinthine foot-gun nightmare universe.
+Instead of being helpful, you've trapped your users in some labyrinthine footgun nightmare universe.
 Yikes!

 On the other hand, given the same configuration, Black Flag outputs the